Skip to contents

 formula

 An object of class formula that can be used with survival::coxph.
-Must consist arm and endpoint in data.
+The data frame data must consist a column arm and a column of the endpoint specified in formula.
 Covariates can be adjusted.
 Interactions between arm and covariates are allowed in formula, but arm must has a term of main effect, and only estimate of that main effect is tested.

 placebo